MrDrews/NaNoGenMo-2015-entry/README.md

 1. Download 2+ project gutenberg plain-text books to the `src\main\resources` folder.
 2. Build the project with `mvn clean package` and then
 3. run with `java -jar target\NaNoGenMo2015-0.1.0-SNAPSHOT-jar-with-dependencies.jar <donor-book-filename> <patient-book-filename>`

+To change which parts of speech are used, edit the following set in `App.java`:

+        String transformedText = new TransformText().transform(bookA, bookB,
+                posDistributionsA, posDistributionsB, EnumSet.of(
+                        // change this set to change which parts of speech get "donated" PartOfSpeech.NOUN_PROPER_PLURAL,
+                        PartOfSpeech.NOUN_PROPER_SINGULAR
+                )
+        );

 ## Sample